t9999clint/VMThingy/README.md

 --------------
 **How to Install:**

-Download the VMThingy file and set it as executable. (chmod +x) Then just doubleclick it to run it.
+Download the script thingy file you want to use and set it as executable. (chmod +x) Then just doubleclick it to run it.

 --------------
 **AI Disclaimer:**

-This program is about 80% written by ChatGPT, but every line was inspected and tested before being added to the repo.
+These scripts are about 80% written by ChatGPT and claude, but every line was inspected and tested before being added to the repo.
 If I don't understand what it's doing, then it's not getting added.

 I see AI as a tool for coding faster by getting letting it do the grunt work.
 It is NOT capible of writing code on it's own.
 I usually only give it a function to write at a time.
 This helps keep it's halucinations down to a minimum.